Race Day Timeline

 - 2:00: Event closed

-The Horsetooth Half Marathon will be chip timed using the My Laps timing system.
+The Horsetooth Half Marathon will be chip timed.
 A chip will be attached to the back of your bib.
 Your time will begin when you cross the starting line and stop when you cross the finish line.
 Cash awards in the overall and master’s division will be determined by gun time; age group awards will be determined by chip time.
+There will be intermediate split timing mats at the top of Monster Mountain (mile 1.8) and at mile 8.
+These split times will be available with the final results.

 To ensure that race officials and photographers can identify you, your bib must be clearly displayed and visible from the front at all times while racing.